luphysics/PyMODA/docs/common-issues.md

 ---

-### Could not load the Qt platform plugin "xcb" in "" even though it was found.
+### "Could not load the Qt platform plugin "xcb" in "" even though it was found."

 #### Problem